-20. Remove the headlight support.
-Cut off the lower half of the plastic mount that the headlight support attached to.
+21. Remove the stock headlight support bracket (note the bracket has been removed in the view below) see figure 20.
+Some cars do not come with these brackets.
+It is the small bracket that goes between the two plastic tabs near the center of the photo below.
+Cut off the lower half of the plastic mounting tab that the headlight support attached to.
 You will need the space for clearance for the oil cooler.
-See figures 17 and 18.
-Make sure you do not cut off the upper mount.
-You will need to replace the stock headlight support with the new Dinan headlight support, and attach it to the upper hole in step 30.
+See figures 20 and 21.
+Make sure you do not cut off the upper mounting tab.
+You will need to replace the stock headlight support with the new Dinan headlight support and attach it to the upper hole in step 30.

 22. Remove the top support bracket from the stock oil cooler.
 The screws are tamper proof torx.
 If you do not have the correct tool to remove them, vise grip pliers will work in a pinch.
-See figure 19.

-23. Draw a line on the top support bracket as shown in figure 20.
-File the point off the bracket for extra clearance for the oil hose as shown in figure 21.

-24. Install the top support bracket onto the new Dinan oil cooler mount with the supplied 6mm x 10mm bolts and washers.
-Install the rubber mounts, and attach lower mounting tab with the included hardware.
 See figure 22.

+23. Draw a line on the top support bracket as shown in figure 23.
+File or belt-sand the point off the bracket for extra clearance for the oil hose as shown in figure 24.

+24. Install the top support bracket onto the new Dinan oil cooler mount with the supplied 6mm x 10mm bolts and large diameter flat washers.
+Install the rubber mounts and metal inserts, and attach lower mounting tab with the included hardware.
+See figure 25.

 - 25. Replace the AC Line Support Bracket.
 To make room for the new Oil Cooler Hoses you will need to remove the stock plastic AC line support bracket from the front of engine.
 This bracket will be replaced by a new steel AC Line Support Bracket that relocates the AC line down and slightly forward.
 Pull the AC line out of the C-shaped tip of the stock support bkt.
 Remove bracket and save the single mounting bolt for the new support bracket.
-See figure 23. - 26.
+See figure 26. - 26.
 Use the photo below to mount the new AC Line Support Bracket with the original bolt.
 Leave the mounting bolt loose enough that the Bracket can be easily rotated if necessary.
 The free end of this bracket should be just slightly higher than the mounted end or slightly up from level.
 Use the enclosed #22 Loop Clamp, M6 x 16 bolt, M6 wave washer and M6 nylok nut to attach the AC Line to the new Support Bracket.
 The goal is to lower the AC line about 2-1/2" at the swaged collar below the oil thermostat housing.
 You may want to leave the two bolts slightly loose until the Oil Lines are installed then tighten them when you are sure there is sufficient clearance, as they will still be easy to reach.
 Be careful to maintain about 1/2" or more clearance between the AC line and the rear of the auxiliary fan assembly at the closest point.
 You do not want the AC line to hit the fan assembly during hard braking.
-See figure 24.
+See figure 27.

 27. Install the O-Rings onto the oil line adapter block.
 Put the 8mm x 25mm Allen head bolt and serrated lock washer in place.
-See figure 25
+See figure 28

 28. Install the oil line adapter block onto the oil filter thermostat housing.
 Make sure the O-Rings don't get pinched as you install the block.
 Torque the bolt to 20Nm (15ft-lbs.).
-See figure 26.
+See figure 29.